Net Zero Homes & New Energy Homes - The Benefits And Differences

 Net Zero Homes & New Energy Homes – The Benefits And Differences

-Like many homeowners today, you do your best to recycle, be energy efficient, and reduce carbon emissions, keeping the environment healthy for future generations.
+Like many homeowners, you do your best to recycle, be energy efficient, and reduce carbon emissions, keeping the environment healthy for future generations.

-At K Graber Construction we want to help you build a new home that gives you complete control over the energy components, integrates efficient building materials, and helps you contribute to creating a greener world.
+At K Graber Construction, we want to help you build a new home that helps you contribute to a greener world and saves you money by reducing or eliminating energy bills.

 In this article, we look at the benefits and differences between a new energy home and a net zero home.
 We also look at some of the challenges in reaching a home that is truly energy-independent.